kni-neu/website/_project/2_presentation_writeup.md

 <br>

+#### presentation and grading

-**Presentation and Grading** - Each team will have five minutes to introduce their project (slides are not necessary).
+Each team will have five minutes to introduce their project (slides are not necessary).
 Prior to this, they will need start their servers so that the demonstration can commence.
 Instructor and TA's will operate the end-point in real-time from their laptops.

 <br>